rifadul/single-vendor-ecommerce-front-end/README.md

 ### Prerequisites

 Make sure you have [Node.js](https://nodejs.org/) installed on your system.
-You can check if Node.js is installed using:
+You can check if Node.js is installed using the following command:

 ```bash
 node -v